ajayk800/ICT2_Team3/wp-content/plugins/google-map-with-fancybox-popup/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 It allows you to add a Google Map into popup.
 Great plugin to display your business location in a Google map or, your personal address in Google Map.
+Google maps for adding google map api

 == Description ==

 Check official website for live demo [http://www.gopiplus.com/work/2014/04/26/google-map-with-fancybox-popup-wordpress-plugin/](http://www.gopiplus.com/work/2014/04/26/google-map-with-fancybox-popup-wordpress-plugin/)